mandinumaneth/MyApp-NET-MVC/IMPLEMENTATION_COMPLETE.md

 ### If API calls fail:

-1. Verify backend URL in services (https://localhost:7114)
+1. Verify backend URL in services (https://localhost:7114 or http://localhost:5114)
 2. Check backend is running and accessible
 3. Look for errors in browser console
 4. Check Network tab in DevTools
+5. Ensure PostgreSQL is running and connection string is correct

 ---